AleDurand/Mean/README.md

 	NODE_ENV=production nodemon server.js

-## Execute the following command to build and run the app in development:
+## Execute the following command to build and run the app in development enviroment:

 	grunt dev